araujo88/nano-game-engine/README.md

-# 2d-rpg-game-template
+# 2d-rpg-game-engine
-A 2D RPG game template using SDL and C++
+A simple 2D RPG game engine using SDL and C++